jerturowetz/notes/to-do.md

 # Jer's To-Do List

+So Matt’s kinda pissed off as his amps have been used a few times and settings are messed up, also someone broke one of his strings on his guitar and didn’t replace it / drop off strings or whatever, so he’d rather no one use his stuff anymore.

 - Measure laundry shelves
 - Pick up scotts computer & shelves
 - Pick up drums chez Mike M.